axone-protocol/docs/docs/faq/faq.md

 ## What is the purpose of the $KNOW token?

+## Is there a decentralized wallet for the $KNOW token?

+You can manage your $KNOW tokens with the [Keplr](https://www.keplr.app/) Chrome extension.
+Keplr is a non-custodial blockchain wallet for webpages that allow users to interact with our OKP4 blockchain applications.

 ## How do you manage data privacy?
 And privacy of my interactions with the blockchain?

 ## How do you align with GDPR or other privacy-concerned compliance?